kimjason832/kimjason832/README.md

 # 💫 About Me:
 Hi!!
 I'm a student at UC Irvine pursuing a B.S. in Computer Engineering and minoring in Management.
-Feel free to reach out to me!
+Feel free to reach out!

 # 💻 Tech Stack: